redFrik/udk10-Embedded_Systems/udk131219/README.md

 su debian -c "sclang /home/debian/autostart_test.scd"
 ```

 The above bash script will start jack and sclang after each other.
 We then need to launch this script at startup.
-Here is one of the easiest ways of doing that...
+Here is one of the easier ways of doing that...

 * `sudo pico /etc/rc.local`
 * place the cursor somewhere before the `exit 0` line and type...
 * `(sleep 5; /bin/bash /home/debian/autostart_test) &`
-* last we should create a supercollider test file called `autostart_test.scd` (same as in the bash script above) and use `s.waitForBoot` to start scserver:
+* last we should create a supercollider test file called autostart_test.scd (same as in the bash script above) and use s.waitForBoot to start scserver:
 * `pico autostart_test.scd`
 * add the following sc code, save and exit